greg-raven/Uncommon-Sense/_drafts/staging.md

 You can only protect your liberties in this world by protecting the other man's freedom.
 You can only be free if I am free.
 Clarence S. Darrow

-I believe that there is a moral and constitutional equivalence between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality ...
-In my mind, government-sponsored racial discrimination based on benign prejudice is just as noxious as discrimination inspired by malicious prejudice.
-Clarence Thomas

 We must create out of the younger generation a generation of Communists.
 We must turn children, who can be shaped like wax, into real, good Communists ...
 We must remove the children from the crude influence of their families.
 We must take them over and, to speak frankly, nationalize them.
 From the first days of their lives they will be under the healthy influence of Communist children's nurseries and schools.
 There they will grow up to be real Communists.
 Communist Party Education Workers Congress

 The lust for power, for dominating others, inflames the heart more than any other passion.
 Cornelius Tacitus